syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 # Export to Excel in Flutter DataGrid (SfDataGrid)

-The [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support to export the content to the Excel sheet with several customization options.
+The [SfDataGrid](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid-class.html) provides support to export the content to the Excel with several customization options.

 **Add dependency**